bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 6. `Package name`: the package name of your Android app
 7. `Track`: the track where you want to deploy your APK (alpha/beta/rollout/production)"%}

-{% include message_box.html type="note" title="Other deploy steps you can add to your workflow" content="Click the `+` sign on the left side of your Workflow select another deploy step from our collection, for example, `Appetize.io deploy` or `Amazon Device Farm File Directory`, if you wish. "%}
+{% include message_box.html type="note" title="Other deploy steps you can add to your workflow" content="Click the `+` sign on the left side of your Workflow select another `DEPLOY` step from our collection, for example, `Appetize.io deploy` or `Amazon Device Farm File Directory`, if you wish. "%}

 You're ready to deploy!